carsdotcom/powertrain/README.md

 deployments by enabling a simple declarative configuration for your project and by providing a concise syntax for control flow.

+### What does Powertrain do?

-### Powertrain does two things
+Powertrain does two things:

 * The `powertrain` entrypoint script determines the run context for Make and runs Make using the `powertrain.mk` found in that run context.
-* The default powertrain `powertrain.mk` provides a set of default variables and targets.
+* The default powertrain Makefile (`./powertrain.mk`) provides a set of default variables and targets.

 ### How Powertrain Determines Run Context?